akeesari/anjikeesari/docs/developertools/software/mac.md

 # Download & install Software in Mac OS

-Here is a list of essential tools and software commonly needed by developers in the IT industry, if you are a Mac developer, you can download and install following software as per the need.
+## Introduction

-Open the terminal and install software using Homebrew command.
+In this article, I am going to present a comprehensive list of essential tools and software commonly needed by developers in the IT industry.
+If you are using Mac operating system, you can download and install the following software as per your requirements.
+It is recommended to use the `brew` tool for installation, but if you encounter any issues, you can also perform a direct manual install.

 ## What is Homebrew?